-Contacts:
+Contacts: Date: 20 Nov.
+2017

-Date:1 August 2017

-Juliet Vincente, Resnicow and Associates (212) 671-5154, ivincente@resnicow.com Maria May, Resnicow and Associates (214) 207-6082, mmay@resnicow.com Casey Miller, lookthinkmake (512) 765-9543, casey@lookthinkmake.com
+Juliet Vincente, Resnicow and Associates (212) 671-5154, jvincente@resnicow.com Maria May, Resnicow and Associates (214) 207-6082, mmay@resnicow.com Kelsey Kemper, lookthinkmake (512) 402-6854, kelsey@lookthinkmake.com Emmy Laursen, Landmarks (512) 232-5904, elaursen@austin.utexas.edu

-Landmarks, the public art program of The University of Texas at Austin, commissions major work by José Parlá
+Landmarks, the public art program of The University of Texas at Austin, commissions major work by José Parlá, Amistad América Opening January 26, 2018

-Landmarks' collection expands by commissioning a monumental mural by José Parlá for new McCombs School of Business Building, opening Spring 2018
+Landmarks' collection expands by commissioning a monumental mural by José Parlá for new McCombs School of Business' Robert B. Rowling Hall, opening January 2018

-AUSTIN, Texas - Landmarks, The University of Texas at Austin's public art program, announces a significant addition today: the commission of a monumental mural by artist José Parlá.
-The site-specific work will be an integral part of Robert B. Rowling Hall, the new graduate education building for the McCombs School of Business.
-Rowling Hall was designed by Ennead with Jacobs and is scheduled to open Spring 2018.
+AUSTIN, Texas - Landmarks, The University of Texas at Austin's public art program, will unveil Amistad América, a monumental mural by José Parlá on January 26, 2018.
+The site-specific commission is the artist's most ambitious work to date and will be an integral part of Robert B. Rowling Hall, the new graduate education building for the McCombs School of Business.
+Rowling Hall was designed by Ennead Architects with Jacobs Engineering.

 The commission was initiated by Landmarks, one of the most important public art programs to emerge at an American university.
-On view throughout Austin's 433-acre main campus, the collection includes commissions and acquisitions of works by Michael Ray Charles, Mark di Suvero, David Ellis, Ann Hamilton, Sol LeWitt, Marc Quinn, Ben Rubin, Nancy Rubins, and James Turrell.
+On view throughout Austin's 433-acre main campus, the collection includes commissions and acquisitions of works by Michael Ray Charles, Ann Hamilton, Sol LeWitt, Marc Quinn, Ben Rubin, Nancy Rubins, and James Turrell.
 In addition, Landmarks presents 28 sculptures on long-term loan from the Metropolitan Museum of Art, featuring works by Magdalena Abakanowicz, Louise Bourgeois, Tony Smith, and Ursula von Rydingsvard, among others.
 Its collection is broadly accessible and free to all, providing opportunities for students and visitors to engage with great art.